sumitrj/ChestXray-TransferLearning/README.md

 **Clone this repository outside the 'input' directory in the 'workspace' directory**

+**Contents of the repository:**

+**a) Mets**
+Contains csv files of metadata.
+Each file has a dataframe with the columns 'Index', 'filename', 'label 1', 'label 2', 'label 3'...
+For a given row,
+**filename** specifies the filename of a particular image.
+It could be just the title of the image or in some cases, the location of the image w.r.t the **Scripts** directory.
+**'label 1', 'label 2', 'label 3'**  give the onehot encoded label vector for the image.

+**b) Scripts**
+Has python scripts to geerate metadata files, train and validate Deep Learning and Machine Learning models.

+**c) Models**
+Has the Deep Learning (PyTorch Models .pth.tar) and Machine Learning models (.sav)

+**d) Losses**
+Has csv files of training loss decay trends for deep learning models and classification report

 ## Compiling Metadata

 The Metadata has been compiled into csv files and placed in the 'Mets' directory.
 It has been obtained from various sources mentioned above.
 Since the problem is very recent, the owners of the above mentioned repositories have been channging the content from time to time.
 We have begun solving the problem from around 3 months, hence there might be slight changes when you run the program which generates the Metatdata files.
 The following lets you generates the files as per requirement.